ncsa/Delta_doc/docs/source/debug_perf/index.rst

    Filesystem                                                 Size  Used Avail Use% Mounted on arnoldg@dt-login03.delta.ncsa.illinois.edu:/projects/bbka 1000T   60T  941T   6% /home/galen/delta_projects

-Launch nsight-systems and define a target under the default opening view.
+Launch Nsight Systems and define a target under the default opening view.
-Even if you cannot get nsight-systems to ssh to the target, you need to define it so that nsight-systems will present you with the .nsys-rep file type when you try to open a profile from delta that was transferred to local via GO/sftp/rsync or viewable via the sshfs fuse mount like shown above:
+Even if you cannot get Nsight Systems to SSH to the target, you need to define it so that Nsight Systems will present you with the .nsys-rep file type when you try to open a profile from delta that was transferred to local via GO/sftp/rsync or viewable via the sshfs fuse mount like shown above:

 ..  image:: ../aux_pages/images/nvidia_nsight/06_nsight-systems-project-target.png
     :alt: project target